CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics

 {Instituto de Astrof\'isica e Ci\^encias do Espa\c{c}o, Faculdade de Ci\^encias, Universidade de Lisboa, Tapada da Ajuda, PT-1349-018 Lisboa, Portugal \and Departamento de F\'isica, Faculdade de Ci\^encias, Universidade de Lisboa, Edif\'icio C8, Campo Grande, PT1749-016 Lisboa, Portugal\\}

-\abstract {The standard $\Lambda$CDM paradigm of the physical Universe suffers from well-known conceptual problems and is challenged by observational data.
-Alternative models exist in the literature, both phenomenological and physically motivated, many of them suffering from similar or new problems.} {We propose a method to mechanically generate alternative models in a procedure informed by data and tuned to mitigate specific problems.} {We implement a computational framework, dubbed CosmoGen, that integrates evolutionary algorithms for symbolic regression, with computation of structure formation and background cosmological quantities that are used to guide the evolutionary process.
-As a proof-of-concept we apply the procedure to the specific case of dark energy fluid models, and ask the framework to generate models capable of alleviating the cosmological tensions $S_8$ and $H_0$.} {The system generates models with high fitness values, and through a Bayesian analysis of an illustrative model, we show that the model indeed alleviates the tensions.} {}
+\abstract {The standard Lambda cold dark matter ($\Lambda$CDM) paradigm of the physical Universe suffers from well-known conceptual problems and is challenged by observational data.
+Alternative models exist in the literature, both phenomenological and physically motivated, but many of them suffer from similar or new problems.} {We propose a method to mechanically generate alternative models in a data-informed procedure tuned to mitigate specific problems.} {We implemented a computational framework, dubbed CosmoGen, based on evolutionary algorithms for symbolic regression.
+The evolutionary process is guided by the computation of structure formation and background cosmological quantities.
+As a proof-of-concept, we applied the procedure to the specific case of dark energy fluid models and asked the framework to generate models capable of alleviating the cosmological tensions $S_8$ and $H_0$.} {The system generated models with high fitness values, and through a Bayesian analysis of an illustrative model, we show that the model indeed alleviates the tensions, even though the Bayes factor indicates a weaker preference for $\Lambda$CDM.} {}

 \keywords{methods: numerical -- dark energy -- large-scale structure of the universe -- cosmological parameters }

 \nolinenumbers